rachelslaybaugh/NE24/project.md

 * adding new functionality,
 * adding or improving testing,
 * adding or improving documentation,
-* adding or improving exampels, or
+* adding or improving examples, or
 * something else you feel the project would benefit from.

 This should allow you to tailor the project to your personal level of skill, while still pushing yourself to grow.